ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 STEP 1		Option CHECK_TEMPLATE_NAMES = on

-Now you know what to expect when running the utility and how to configure the ini file.
+Now you know what to expect when running the utility and how to configure the config file.
 You're ready to start, but first, you need to figure out what needs to be accomplished and tell the utility.

 There is a source template in the RM file that is not quite right.
 You've used it to create sources, and, because of the template, they're not quite right either.
 Check your database and determine the exact name of the not-quite-right template.

-Look at the ini file, still open in NotePad and find the section :
+Look at the config file, still open in NotePad and find the section :

 [SOURCE_TEMPLATES]
 TEMPLATE_OLD    = Sample_OldTemplateName
 TEMPLATE_NEW    = Sample_NewTemplateName

-You need to edit the ini file so that Sample_OldTemplateName is replaced with the exact name of the not-quite-right template The easiest way is to do this is to find the template in the Source Template List in RM, click the edit button, and copy the name into the clipboard, then paste into the ini file.
+You need to edit the config file so that Sample_OldTemplateName is replaced with the exact name of the not-quite-right template The easiest way is to do this is to find the template in the Source Template List in RM, click the edit button, and copy the name into the clipboard, then paste into the config file.

 There should also be another source template, that is similar to the not-quite-right template, but that has the corrections that you want.
-Find its exact name, as above, and paste the name into the ini file.
+Find its exact name, as above, and paste the name into the config file.
-Your ini file in NotePad should now have the new names.
+Your config file in NotePad should now have the new names.

 [SOURCE_TEMPLATES]
 TEMPLATE_OLD    = not-quite-right template name
 TEMPLATE_NEW    = new and improved template name

-Now look back at the OPTIONS section of the ini file, and change the line- CHECK_TEMPLATE_NAMES   = off to
+Now look back at the OPTIONS section of the config file, and change the line- CHECK_TEMPLATE_NAMES   = off to
 CHECK_TEMPLATE_NAMES   = on